 “Her gaze is unwavering.
 Natalie Southworth conveys the world with pellucid grace.”
 Claire Holden Rothman, author of Lear’s Shadow

-The stories in There’s Always More to Say focus on characters struggling to achieve what they think they should want despite the demands and loneliness of modern life.
+The stories in There’s Always More to Say concentrate on characters striving for what they think they should want despite the demands and loneliness of our times.
 A puppeteer attempts to reinvent himself as a realtor.
-Preteen girls strive to become like their absentee fathers.
-A nanny must decide between her future or that of the family dog.
+Preteen girls seek to become like their absentee fathers.
 A high-achieving working mother is imprisoned by her antidepressants.
+In the title story, sisters sneak out of their unstable mother’s apartment to find “reality,” an experience with lasting repercussions.
+Infused with humour and verve, yet full of warmth, these stories grapple with the pressures and expectations of our age, losing yourself, losing your mind and finding a measure of hope in human connection.

 AVAILABLE FOR PREORDER: